 CA Prop 65 (2 Page PDF)

-CE Meets health, safety and environmental protection requirements of European Directives.
+CE Mark Meets health, safety and environmental protection requirements of European directives.

 RoHS Restriction of Hazardous Substances.
 Minimises the environmental impact of waste electrical and electronic equipment (WEEE) by reducing the quantities of four heavy metals and two brominated flame retardants.
 Specifies allowed limits of lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE).

 This is not a Toy This product has not been classified as a toy, and therefore is not intended for children.